-- 1. Is the location selected as near the vent and as centralized for heat distribution as practical? - 2.
-Do all clearances between the furnace and enclosure equal or exceed the minimums shown in the Table 1. - 3.
+- 1. Is the location selected as near the chimney or vent and as centralized for heat distribution as practical? - Do all clearances between the furnace and enclosure equal or exceed the minimums stated in Clearance Table on the Outline Drawings. - 3.
 Is there sufficient space for servicing the furnace and other equipment?
 A minimum of 24 inches front accessibility to the furnace must be provided.
 Any access door or panel must permit removal of the largest component. - 4.
-Are there at least 3 inches of clearance between the furnace front panel and any closed panel or door provided? - 5.
+Are there at least 3 inches of clearance between the furnace combustion air openings in the front panel and any closed panel or door provided? - 5.
 Are the ventilation and combustion air openings large enough and will they remain unobstructed?
-If outside air is used, are the openings set 12" minimum above the highest snow accumulation level (18" in Canadian applications)? - 6.
-Allow sufficient height in supply plenum above or below the furnace to provide for cooling coil installation if the cooling coil is not installed at the time of this furnace installation. - 7.
-A furnace shall be installed so electrical components are protected from water. - 8.
-If the furnace is installed in a residential garage, it must be installed so that the burners and the ignition source are located not less than 18 inches (46 cm) above the floor and the furnace must be located or protected to avoid physical damage from vehicles.
+If outside air is used, are the openings set 12" minimum above the highest snow accumulation level (18" in Canadian applications)?
+(See the Air for Combustion and Ventilation section.) - 6.
+Allow sufficient height in supply plenum above the furnace to provide for cooling coil installation, if the cooling coil is not installed at the time of this furnace installation. - 7.
+A furnace shall be installed so electrical components are protected from water.